If you want to see all of Croatia’s islands, you’ll have your work cut out. We suggest you start with these best

 Best For Partying

 Zrce Beach on the island of Pag is undoubtedly one of the best Croatia party islands.
-Over the summer, you have numerous festivals such as Hideout, Spring Break Europe, and Sonus, where tens of thousands of people from around the world descend on Zrce to see the world’s best DJs perform.
+Over the summer, you have numerous festivals such as Hideout, Spring Break Europe, and Sonus, where tens of thousands of people worldwide descend on Zrce to see the world’s best DJs perform.

 Of course, the island is not all about Zrce.
-Pag Town itself has a more cultural, slow vibe and is certainly worth exploring.
+Pag Town has a more cultural, slow vibe and is worth exploring.
 Be sure to try the award-winning Paški cheese while visiting the island.
 You can easily reach Pag from Zadar, as a bridge connects it.